Hey, you have to admit it was a hell of a September, huh?

 •The Cardinals are still their own worst enemy.
 When you add in the par-for-the-course poor time management and head-scratching calls in the red zone, that 4-0 start becomes more and more mythical.

 Down 14 points with less than three minutes left, Whisenhunt and Kolb allowed 30 seconds to run off the clock before throwing an incomplete pass – on third-and-one!
 One incompletion later, the game was over.
 On the previous drive, the Cardinals had two plays inside the 10 yard line and threw two quick slant passes to Larry Fitzgerald – neither of them in the end zone – against double coverage and he was corralled immediately.
 You have to give your best player a chance to make a play in the end zone.

 OK, here’s the good news.
 The Cardinals have 10 days to prepare for Buffalo at home.
 If they win, they will have 10 games left and a 5-5 finish gets you to 10 wins and a probable playoff spot.
 Despite an increasingly difficult schedule – assuming Kolb or John Skelton, or both, isn’t in traction by then, that scenario is daunting, but doable.

 Now that the whole undefeated season albatross has been lifted ... just kidding.
 Holster that mackerel.

-Jerry Brown is a contributing columnist who appears every Sunday in the Tribune.
-He can be reached at firstname.lastname@example.org.
+Photo: Jerry Brown is a contributing columnist who appears every Sunday in the Tribune.
+Contact him at firstname.lastname@example.org